Do these 14 things to prevent dementia | Dr Kellyann Niotis, Md

 More about Kellyann Niotis, MD

-Dr Kellyann Niotis is a preventive- and movement disorders-trained neurologist and currently leads the preventive neurology program within Dr Peter Attia’s medical practice, Early Medical, focused on the applied science of longevity.
+Dr Kellyann Niotis is a preventive- and movement disorders-trained neurologist and previously led the preventive neurology program within Dr. Peter Attia’s medical practice, Early Medical, focused on the applied science of longevity.
 She also serves as the Director of Parkinson’s Disease & Lewy Body Dementia Prevention Research at the Institute for Neurodegenerative Diseases Florida.
 Previously, she managed the country’s first Alzheimer’s Prevention Clinic at Weill Cornell Medical College/NewYork-Presbyterian Hospital.

 She completed neurology residency at NewYork-Presbyterian/Weill Cornell Medical Center, serving as Chief Resident and the inaugural 2020 McGraw Fellow in Neurology Research.
 She also completed a movement disorders fellowship at the Icahn School of Medicine at Mount Sinai.
 Under the mentorship of Dr Richard Isaacson at Weill Cornell Medicine, she is the country’s first fellowship-trained preventive neurologist.
 Her work has been published in several peer reviewed journals including Aging and Disease, Neurology, The Journal of Alzheimer’s Disease, The Journal of the Prevention of Alzheimer’s Disease, Frontiers of Aging Neuroscience, Alzheimer’s & Dementia, Seminars in Neurology, Nature Scientific Reports, and Nature Mental Health and her opinions have been featured in several popular media outlets including CNN.